openstack/python-openstackclient/doc/source/index.rst

-This is a command-line client for OpenStack that unifies the operation of python-keystoneclient, python-novaclient and python-glanceclient (formerly glance clienti) in a single shell with a uniform command structure.
+This is a command-line client for OpenStack that unifies the operation of python-keystoneclient, python-novaclient and python-glanceclient (formerly glance client) in a single shell with a uniform command structure.

 Contents: